 The truth is there shouldn’t be a heavy emphasis on dieting, losing weight, or tracking the foods that we eat.
 Instead, we should focus on developing a healthy relationship with food—which involves eating mindfully, actually enjoying our food, and caring less about quantity, more about quality.

 Be Mindful About Eating, Not Restrictive

-Rachel Ann Dine, a Licensed Professional Counselor (LPC) and the owner of my mental health private practice Humanitas Counseling and Consulting, LLC, says that cultivating a healthy relationship with food is incredibly important: “Forming a healthy relationship with food is paramount in achieving mental wellbeing.
+Rachel Ann Dine, a Licensed Professional Counselor (LPC), says that cultivating a healthy relationship with food is incredibly important: “Forming a healthy relationship with food is paramount in achieving mental wellbeing.
 We have to eat food to live and if a person develops a negative attitude toward food, it can greatly affect all parts of us—mind, body, and spirit.”
 And doing so requires being mindful of what, why, and when you’re eating.